getindiekit/indiekit/docs/configuration/index.md

 ```

 > [!TIP] Change in upcoming version <Badge type="info" text="1.0.0-beta.8" />
-> To use a specifically named database, include this in your path (the default database is `test`).
-For example, `mongodb://mongodb0.example.com:27017/indiekit`.
+> To use a specifically named database, include this in your path (the default database name is `indiekit`).
+For example, `mongodb://mongodb0.example.com:27017/custom-name`.

 <!--@include: .option-contains-secrets.md-->